Horror Movie ‘Rings’ Takes Over Friday Box Office, Unseats ‘Split’ [Video]

 — Split (@splitmovie) January 21, 2017

-Split has been on top of the box office over the last few weeks, beating out the likes of other big name films like Rogue One: A Star Wars Story, xXx: The Return of Xander Cage, A Dog’s Purpose and Resident Evil: The Final Chapter.
-With such serious mojo working for Split, it appears as though Rings is the first film to harsh its buzz in the last fifteen days.
+Split has been on top of the box office over the last few weeks, beating out the likes of other big name films like Rogue One: A Star Wars Story, xXx: The Return of Xander Cage, A Dog’s Purpose, and Resident Evil: The Final Chapter.
+With such serious mojo working for Split, it appears as though Rings is the first film to harsh its buzz in the last 15 days.

 If all goes right, then Rings could also take the crown for the entire weekend, even if it is Super Bowl Weekend and people may not be flocking to the theaters on Sunday.
 But the real test for Rings will be the box office results for Saturday, following the word of mouth influence over social media from the Friday showings.